Squares K-theory and 2-Segal spaces

 We now follow the proof of \cite[Proposition 2.4.8]{dyckerhoff/kapranov:19} to show that the $S^{\square}_\bullet$-construction of an isostable squares category produces a $2$-Segal space.
-The idea is to use the comparisons with $\cat H_\bullet \dcat C$ and $\cat V_\bullet \dcat C$, and show the desired equivalences for these categories instead.
+The idea is to use the comparison of $S^{\square}_n\dcat C$ with $\cat H_n \dcat C$ and $\cat V_n \dcat C$, and show the desired equivalences for these categories instead.
 The following two lemmas are the equivalences we will need.

 \begin{lemma} The map is a homotopy equivalence for all $n\geq 3$. \end{lemma}\begin{proof} We will show that the functors are equivalences after realization for all $n\geq 3$.
-The target of $\psi_n$ is a projective $2$-limit of categories, described as follows (see \cite[Definition 1.3.6]{dyckerhoff/kapranov:19} for a general definition): \begin{itemize} \item An object is the data of objects along with a span of vertical isomorphisms $ $ \item A morphism $(f_*, g_*, h)\colon (C_*, D_*, C)\to (C_*', D_*', C')$ is the data of morphisms $f_* \colon C_*\quot C_*'\in \cat V_{n-1}(\dcat C)$, $g_*\colon D_*\quot D_*'\in \cat V_{2}(\dcat C)$, and $h\colon C\to C'\in \cat V_1(\dcat C)$ so that the diagram commutes. \end{itemize} The projective $2$-limit models the homotopy limit when the categories involved are groupoids (c.f. \cite[Proposition 1.3.8]{dyckerhoff/kapranov:19}) and hence it suffices to show $\psi_n$ induces an equivalence after geometric realization, as then since $\cat V_*(\dcat C)$ is a simplicial groupoid.
+The target of $\psi_n$ is a projective $2$-limit of categories, described as follows (see \cite[Definition 1.3.6]{dyckerhoff/kapranov:19} for a general definition): \begin{itemize} \item An object is the data of objects along with a span of vertical isomorphisms $ $ \item A morphism $(f_*, g_*, h)\colon (C_*, D_*, C)\to (C_*', D_*', C')$ is the data of morphisms $f_* \colon C_*\quot C_*'\in \cat V_{n-1}(\dcat C)$, $g_*\colon D_*\quot D_*'\in \cat V_{2}(\dcat C)$, and $h\colon C\to C'\in \cat V_1(\dcat C)$ so that the diagram commutes. \end{itemize} The projective $2$-limit models the homotopy limit when the categories involved are groupoids (c.f. \cite[Proposition 1.3.8]{dyckerhoff/kapranov:19}) and hence it suffices to show $\psi_n$ induces an equivalence after geometric realization, as then since each $\cat V_k(\dcat C)$ is a groupoid.

 We can represent an object $(C_*, D_*, C)$ as a commutative diagram From such a diagram, we produce an element of $\cat V_n(\dcat C)$ as where the penultimate morphism is the composition $ $.
 It is straightforward to check that this assignment extends to a functor such that $q_n\circ \psi_n=\id$ and there is a natural transformation $\id\Rightarrow \psi_n\circ q_n$.
-The component of this natural transformation on an object $(C_*, D_*, C)$ is the morphism with $f_*=\id$, $g_*$ the identity everywhere except the first component where it is the composition $D_{n-2}\xrightarrow{\cong} C \xrightarrow{\cong} C_{n-2}$, and $h$ is given by the commutative diagram By the realization lemma, this implies $\psi_n$ is an equivalence after taking classifying spaces, and so we obtain the desired result. \end{proof}
+The component of this natural transformation on an object $(C_*, D_*, C)$ is the morphism with $f_*=\id$, $g_*$ the identity everywhere except the first component where it is the composition $D_{n-2}\xrightarrow{\cong} C \xrightarrow{\cong} C_{n-2}$, and $h$ is given by the commutative diagram The existence of such a natural transformation implies $\psi_n$ is an equivalence after taking classifying spaces, and so we obtain the desired result. \end{proof}